philippemezzadri/frisquet-esphome/README.md

 If you are not using Home Assistant, you can use any local temperature sensor connected to the ESP or retrieve other sensor data using [`mqtt_subscribe`](<https://esphome.io/components/sensor/mqtt_subscribe.html>) sensors.

-*Note:* Sensors should have a regular update interval as the heat curve update frequency is tied to the update interval of the sensors.
+> ⚠️ Sensors should have a regular update interval as the heating curve update frequency is tied to the update interval of the sensors.
 We recommend putting a filter on the sensors to filter out the noise to ensure better stability of the output.

 ## `frisquet_boiler` Switches